PyMVPA/PyMVPA/doc/source/tutorial_classifiers.rst

 The returned value is actually a `~mvpa2.datasets.base.Dataset` with the results for all cross-validation folds.
-Since our error function computes only a single scalar value for each fold the dataset only contain a single feature (in this case the accuracy), and a sample per each fold.
+Since our error function computes only a single scalar value for each fold the dataset only contains a single feature (in this case the accuracy), and a sample per each fold.

 ..